nationalarchives/legacy-tna-google-tag-manager-scripts/README.md

  #### Preview the tag and check pages are firing and collecting relevant info.
  #### In GA check in realtime that the data is coming through

+## Discovery server side

+This script will be rendered on the server side and will push an object to the data layer, detailing whether a user is registered and/or subscribed.

+### Location

+This script is located on every page in Discovery.

+### How to test/testing guidelines

+When in Discovery, the following meta tags should be available:

+`<meta http-equiv="Content-Type" content="text/html; charset=UTF-8">`\
+`<meta name="DCSext.filtertype" content="Date">`\
+`<meta name="DCSext.searchtype" content="Records filtered search">`\
+`<meta name="DCSext.colltype" content="NRA">`\
+`<meta name="DCSext.dsource" content="MDR">`\
+`<meta name="DCSext.place" content="Hornby, Yorkshire">`\
+`<meta name="DCSext.rdata" content="GB/NNAF/M172908">`\
+`<meta name="DCSext.repository" content="London Metropolitan Archives">`\
+`<meta name="WT.cg_n" content="View TNA record description">`\
+`<meta name="DCSext.docref" content="Division within WO">`\
+`<meta name="DCSext.signedin" content="Not signed-in">`\
+`<meta name="DCSext.subscription" content="Not subscribed">`\
+`<meta name="DCSext.imgviewer" content="Image Viewer Watermarked">`

+Provided that the above tags are available, the following object will be built and pushed to the data layer where it can be used by Google Tag Manager:

+	‘ContentGroup’ : ‘View records of other archives’, ‘customDimension1’ : ‘Division within WO’,
+	‘customDimension2’ : ‘Not subscribed’,
+	‘customDimension3’ : ‘Not signed-in’,
+        ‘ecommerce’ : {
+               ‘promoView’ : {
+                    ‘promotions’ : [{
+                         ‘id’ : ‘ivp’,
+                         ‘name’ : ‘Image Viewer Watermarked’,
+                         ‘creative’ : ‘Image Viewer’,
+                         ‘position’ : ‘Below record description’
+                    }],
+               }
+          }

+If an image is **not** watermarked, the following object will be pushed to the data layer (i.e. the ecommerce object is ommitted from the overall object):

+	‘ContentGroup’ : ‘View records of other archives’, ‘customDimension1’ : ‘Division within WO’,
+	‘customDimension2’ : ‘Not subscribed’,
+	‘customDimension3’ : ‘Not signed-in’

 ## Ecommerce tracking

 This script will be rendered on the server side and will push an object to the data layer containing the products that a user has purchased e.g. digital records or record copies.